Jfras7/reading-notes/201/reading201-14.md

 - Swing: create highly complex animations using @keyframes, animation and animation-iteration

 - Inset border: ghost button; a button with no background and a heavy border.

+## Project Aristotle

+- What I took away from it was the fact that in the work force we lose track of showing empathy and caring about one another.
+Todays companies push for numbers and forget their employees or act as if they are replaceable.
+Google spent millions over years to try and figure out the best way to get groups to mesh better.
+Countless amounts of data and time.
+Changing of groups and asking questions.
+Knowing and being proven that groups are much better and the increase in production shows it, but google could not figure it out fully.
+It basically came down to literally showing that you put back your fear of not putting on that "work face" and allowing yourself to be you when you show up.
+It takes others to do the same.
+In sense to show some vulnerability.